-- (i) Group policies: Increasingly, PA cover may be provided as a "fringe benefit" by employers.
-Cover under such policies may be restricted to working-hours only, but is more likely to be on a 24 hours basis. - (ii) Sickness cover: The above comments refer almost exclusively to Accidents Only covers.
-Sickness benefits may be included within the policy, but these will only be for Temporary Disablement benefits.
-Death from sickness, for example, is never covered under a PA policy, it being deemed a life insurance risk.
-Because of a perceived higher morbidity (sickness) rate, sickness insurance premiums for female risks may be higher.
+- (i) Group policies: PA cover may be provided as a "fringe benefit" by employers.
+Cover under such policies may be restricted to working-hours only, but is more likely to be on a 24 hours basis. - (ii) Sickness cover: The above comments refer almost exclusively to Accidents Only cover.
+Sickness benefits are provided by the PA and Sickness policy, but these will only be benefits for Temporary Total Disablement and Temporary Partial Disablement from the insured person's usual occupation by sickness, payable during the period of disablement for a maximum number of weeks (say, 104 weeks).
+Death from sickness is not covered under the PA and Sickness policy, it being deemed a life insurance risk.
+Because of a higher morbidity (sickness) rate, sickness insurance premiums for female risks are normally higher than for male risks.

-Note: Sickness cover, whilst traditionally linked with PA insurance, is now unlikely to be included with PA policies in Hong Kong.
-PA policies in Hong Kong may therefore be said to be Accidents Only policies.
+Note: Sickness cover, whilst traditionally linked with PA insurance, is now unlikely to be included with PA policies written in Hong Kong, which may therefore be said to be Accidents Only policies.

-(iii) Other policies: Frequently, PA benefits are given as part of a "package" policy cover with other classes of insurance.
-They are frequently added to life insurance policies, for example.
-In general insurance, also, PA benefits may be part of the cover for a number of policies, e.g. travel insurance, money policies (attacks on staff carrying cash) and household insurances.
-They may also sometimes be added as an extra benefit, e.g. with motor policies.

-- (iv) Cancellable: PA policies normally represent annual contracts, which may or may not be renewed.
-In addition, policies normally allow the insurer to cancel the policy during its currency. - (v) Age limits: Although premiums are not based on the age of the insured person, policies usually specify an insurable band of ages (e.g. 16 to 65 years).
+- (iii) Other policies: Frequently, PA cover is given under a combined policy or package policy (see 1.3), together with other types of cover.
+Life insurance policies are often issued with accident riders.
+In general insurance, PA benefits are frequently covered under policies of travel insurance, money insurance, household insurance, motor insurance, etc. - (iv) Cancellable: PA policies normally last for one year, renewal being a matter of mutual agreement.
+A cancellation clause is usually included to allow unilateral cancellation of the policy mid-term with premium refund, subject to prescribed notification to the other party. - (v) Age limits: Although premiums are not based on the age of the insured person, policies usually specify an insurable band of ages (e.g. 18 to 70 years for adult cover).